tirejs/tire/docs/tire.md

 * `type` HTTP request method.
 GET is default.
 * `url` URL to which the request is made.
 * `data` Data for the request.
 Non-string objects will get serialized with `$.param`
 * `contentType` Which content type to post to server.
-Default is `application/x-www-form-urlencoded`
+Default is `application/x-www-form-urlencoded`.
 * `dataType` Response type to expect from the server.
 Default is none.
 Can be `json, jsonp, xml, html, text`.
 * `headers` Object of additional HTTP headers for the Ajax request.
 * `success` The function to execute when the request is done with data as a argument.
 * `error` The function to execute on error with error arguments.

-Options like `async, global, context, timeout` isn't supported. `timeout` will be supported later and maybe `context`.
+Options like `async, global, context` and `timeout` isn't supported. `timeout` will be supported later and maybe `context`.

 ```javascript
 $.ajax('http://echo.jsontest.com/hello/world?callback=?', function (data) {